Church Info Gospel Editorial History Good Friday Bible Studies Missions Archive Site Map

 Easter is a special time in the Christian calendar.
 In fact, it is the most special remembrance each year, even ahead of Christmas.
 Easter celebrates the gift God made to his creation; a gift sealed in sorrow, that became His greatest victory on our behalf.
 It is a gift that is also the greatest mystery of the Bible, and the greatest event in history.
 In deed, even the years count the birth of this man, Jesus.

-This year it was a cool start, despite a March Easter, yet some 90 people rallied to invitations and notices to share in the Good Friday in the Park.
+In 2008 it was a cool start, despite a March Easter, yet some 90 people rallied to invitations and notices to share in the Good Friday in the Park.
 Bryan Greenwood, a Melbourne evangelist, was guest speaker, supported by the musical abilities of Ron Ellis from the Diamond Valley Baptist Church and the leadership of Gordon Hutchinson from Glen Park Gospel Church.
+This was typical; various people and churches and missions have helped us over the years.

-Good Friday in the Park has been an annual event for many years, and for all but one of them, the rain has held back on this proclamation of the Gospel.
-At the Glen Park Gospel Church we see this as one of the ways that we are able to share the good news of the death and resurrection of Jesus Christ and the blessing that can come into the lives of those who place their trust in Him.
+Good Friday in the Park has been an annual event for many years, and it was a great proclamation of the Gospel.
+At the Glen Park Gospel Church we see this as one of the ways that we have been able to share the good news of the death and resurrection of Jesus Christ and the blessing that can come into the lives of those who place their trust in Him.

 This is the sort of thing we like to see; people enjoying the sun and fellowship...